RuchiRaina3/Baby-Cry-Classifier/README.md

 I developed this project along with my peer during my 6 months internship at IIT Jammu.
 Baby Cry Project is developed using ML and Deep Learning models to classify the baby cry into 5 different categories viz. bellypain, burping, discomfort, hungry and tired.

 ## Data Collection
+Data is in the form of audio files.
 We have taken the data from donateacry and we have also collected real time data from the hospitals and parents.

 ### **Statistics of data :**